Steward and the King, The

 "There is not time enough to tell you all you'd need to know.
 I cannot tell you how to find them, they would run from you, they would run from me if you were with me, if you do not return soon your men will search and all the noise will alert the Dark Lord something happens here and we will find our entrance blocked.
 I could not consent, even if I wished."

-He started at him, willing obedience.
-“I could force you.”
+"I could force you."

-Faramir leaned forward to kiss his forehead in farewell, then Boromir did the same, and stepped reluctantly backwards.
+Faramir leaned forward to kiss his forehead in farewell, then Boromir did the same, and stepped backwards.

 Boromir watched him as he climbed up the steep hillside.
 At the top of the ridge Faramir looked down, and Boromir did not know if he looked to see him once again, or looked to be sure he did not follow.
 Across the space between Boromir lifted an arm out and palm outwards in salute.
-Faramir echoed the gesture, then turned and was gone.
+Faramir echoed the gesture, then turned and was gone.-

-Boromir re-entered Henneth Annun alone.
+He re-entered Henneth Annun alone.

 "Where -- " the ranger stopped his question.
 "My lord Boromir."